Communication of the Trump administration during the COVID-19 pandemic: Public response to communication

-After the Trump administration
+After the first Trump administration

 Trump left office on January 20, 2021.
 When New York Times reporter Maggie Haberman interviewed him in March 2021, he told her that business at his members-only club, Mar-a-Lago, had decreased during the pandemic.
 "COVID", he observed.
 "Turns out, not good."

+Trump was elected to a second term which began January 20, 2025.
+In April 2025, all COVID-19-related websites operated by the federal government (including COVID.gov and COVIDtests.gov) were taken down and redirected to a Whitehouse.gov landing page that endorses the COVID-19 lab leak theory.